 Without additional state funding, Baynard emphasized that organizations like The Arc would struggle to absorb the increased costs and potentially jeopardize care for many people.

-Lisa Shames, whose daughter lives in a group home managed by The Arc, expressed fears about the bill’s potential impact on care for people with disabilities.
+Lisa Shames, whose daughter lives in a group home managed by The Arc, expressed fears about the legislation’s potential impact on care for people with disabilities.
 She recalled the challenges The Arc faced during the COVID-19 pandemic as patients often faced life-threatening risks when group homes lacked sufficient staff.

 Shames constantly worried whether her daughter would receive the correct dosage of her medications at the right time, she said.